liaoxiong3x/DeepCreamPy/README.md

 Contributions are welcome!
 Special thanks to StartleStars for contributing code for mosaic decensorship and SoftArmpit for greatly simplifying decensoring!

 ## License
+# Copyright (c) 2018, deeppomf.
+All rights reserved.
+#
+# This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike
+# 4.0 International License.
+To view a copy of this license, visit
+# https://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to
+# Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
 See [LICENSE.txt](LICENSE.txt) for information about the license.

 ## Acknowledgements